 Rebeca RaneyWe sit down with Rebeca Raney to discuss embracing mistakes, incorporating fun into her process, and the extent to which her work is Japanese-inspired.

-Brooklyn-based artist Rebeca Raney’s (b.
-1980) illustrations and sculptures evoke a whimsical, unpretentious expressiveness that appeals to wide audiences.
+New York-based artist Rebeca Raney’s (b.
+1980) illustrations, sculptures, and paintings on silk evoke a whimsical, unpretentious expressiveness that appeals to wide audiences.
 Drawing mostly from her own memories, the artist creates quirky characters, which seemingly belong in an eternally happy world.
-In addition to her fine art practice, Raney teaches art to women on the Autism Spectrum through Felicity House – a constant source of joy and inspiration.
-She is also the founder of Ray's Beret a creative endeavor that aims to inspire the world of children and their imaginations.
-Raney holds a BFA from the Rhode Island School of Design (RISD), and a MFA from the School of Visual Arts (SVA) in New York, NY.
-Her work has been exhibited nationally and internationally in New York, Denmark, Switzerland, Japan, and Miami, and she has been featured in numerous publications including The New York Times, Miami Art Guide and Brooklyn Magazine.
+In addition to her fine art practice, Rebeca teaches art to women on the Autism spectrum through Felicity House – a constant source of joy and inspiration.
+She is also the founder of Ray's Beret, a creative endeavor that aims to inspire the world of children and their imaginations.
+Rebeca holds a BFA from the Rhode Island School of Design (RISD), and an MFA from the School of Visual Arts (SVA) in New York, NY.
+Her work has been exhibited nationally and internationally in New York, Denmark, Switzerland, Japan, and Miami, and she has been featured in numerous publications including The New York Times, Miami Art Guide, and Brooklyn Magazine.

 Exhibited at Greenpoint Terminal Gallery, 2021